thinkful-ei-orka/myclientele-f5-client/README.md

 2. cd into the cloned repository
 3. Remove the git history with rm -rf .get && git init
 4. Install dependencies with npm install
+5. Move the example Environment file to .env that will be ignored by git and read by React with mv example.env .env
-5. Change project name in package.json to use whatever name you've given this project instead of "name": "myclientele-client"
+6. Change project name in package.json to use whatever name you've given this project instead of "name": "myclientele-client"

 ## Available Scripts